CEEMS Exporter

 file can be avoided.

-Assuming management node is mgmt-0
+Assuming the management node is mgmt-0

 and starting redfish_proxy